LIVE NIRVANA TOUR HISTORY: CHRONOLOGY OF NEWLY SURFACED NIRVANA RECORDINGS (2009 ONWARDS)

 LNTH

-It's unclear at the moment whether the audio of this source is really needed since PRO #1b sounds considerably better, but is plagued by a strange distortion this version doesn't have.
-[UPDATE: AS THIS VERSION SOUNDS VASTLY INFERIOR COMPARED TO PRO #1b, IT IS REDUNDANT]
+It's unclear at the moment whether the audio of this source is really needed, since PRO #1b sounds considerably better, but is plagued by a weird distortion noise this version doesn't have.
+[UPDATE: As this version sounds vastly inferior compared to PRO #1b, it is considered redundant.]

 VHS(M) > DVDR(1) > AC3 [256kbps] > FLAC [44.1 & 48kHz]